thuyiya/host-my-place/packages/server/README.md

 3. Start database with docker `yarn db:start` and setup your test database as well `yarn test:database` if already exists no problem
 4. Then run the app in different terminal as test server using `yarn test:server`
 5. For run test `yarn test`

+in testing we use @apollo/client core for make request